carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <pre>
 MissingStreambar(tsv, taxonomy, "level1", 0, type="stream")
 </pre>
-The above code will open up an interactive plot in your web browser.
+The above code will open up an interactive plot in your web browser (plotted small here since it's just an example).
 <br>
-<iframe src="https://carolinafishes.github.io/images/TOAST_SB.html" style='height: 200%; width: 100%;' frameborder="0"></iframe>
+<iframe src="https://carolinafishes.github.io/images/TOAST_SB.html" style='height: 400%; width: 150%;' frameborder="0"></iframe>
 <br>
-Now that you have looked at missing data patterns, you may want to reassemble your concatenated alignments.
-TOAST has a series of tools for doing just that!
+Now that you have looked at missing data patterns, you may want to assemble your concatenated alignments with or without thresholds of missing data applied.
+TOAST has a series of tools for doing just that.
 <br>
 <h3>Assembly of Sequence Datasets</h3>
 <br>